Kiamehr5/CSVMaster-telegram/README.md

 ## Functions

+### Note
+For every function you must upload your file.
+Sorry for any inconvenience

 /AIplot

 Creates a plot with the red line being AI(Scikit Learn) giving a estimate of how high or low whatever your data is.